zptr1/lnlang/README.md

 ### Conditions

-You can use the `assert(n)` function to implement conditions in **lnlang**.
+You can use the `assert(ln)` function to implement conditions in **lnlang**.
 This function checks the value of the provided line and skips the current and the next line if the value equals `0`.

 Example: